AlCurry/Psychic-GameMob/README.md

 ### Assignment 3, GWU full stack program, used html, js, bootstrap & css.

 Modified Psychic-Game to accept input with an input text, rather than with keypress event, to support mobile touch screen devices.

+Imperfect, at this writing, but more usable than the original Psychic-Game on a phone.